DreamweaverDSD/DSD/ClassDiagramExplained.md

 	}
 ```

-* __setEmail(string)__ : bool - Set the user's email variable to the text in the email text box of a successful login attempt
+* __setEmail(string)__ : bool - Set the user's email variable to the text in the email text box of a successful login attempt.
+This method takes as parameter a string storing the value the user wrote in the email textbox
 </br> Ex:

 ```csharp